ticofab/simple-play-websocket-server/README.md

 # Simple WebSocket server with Play!
 Framework and Scala

 A very simple WebSocket server using Scala with the Play!
 Framework.
-You can find a simple client to use this at my repository [Simple Websocket Client](https://github.com/ticofab/simple-websocket-client).
+I wrote a blog post to go with this on my blog [ticofab.io](http://ticofab.io/simple-play-websocket-server/).
+You can find a simple client to test this at my repository [Simple Websocket Client](https://github.com/ticofab/simple-websocket-client).

 It illustrates how to create WebSocket endpoints and usage of: